toru173/IFN564-DVD-Library-Management-System/README.md

 # IFN564-DVD-Library-Management-System
- A inventory management system for a small community library's DVD catalogue, fulfilling the requirements of IFN564
+ A inventory management system for a small community library's DVD catalogue, fulfilling the requirements of IFN564.
+The project requested the selection of an appropriate data structure to store the DVD and Customer objects, and an a mechanism for sorting and searching these objects.
+As these are easy to achieve goals this project was used as a mechanism to learn more about C#'s garbage collection, and to create classes for generic objects types.